Kaveshwaran/19CCE202DSA/README.md

 # 19CCE202DSA
 Data structures and algorithms
-The notebook consists of seven algorithms related to the data structures Graphs The algorithms are
+The notebook consists of seven algorithms related to the data structure Graphs The algorithms are
 - Dijkstra's Algorithm
 - Bellman Ford's Algorithm